redis/redis/README.md

 Building Redis
 --------------

-Redis can be compiled and used on Linux, OSX, OpenBSD, NetBSD, FreeBSD.
+Redis can be compiled and used on Linux, macOS, OpenBSD, NetBSD, FreeBSD.
 We support big endian and little endian architectures, and both 32 bit and 64 bit systems.

-It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is *best effort* and Redis is not guaranteed to work as well as in Linux, OSX, and \*BSD there.
+It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is *best effort* and Redis is not guaranteed to work as well as in Linux, macOS, and \*BSD there.

 It is as simple as: